jillianhunter1/CMSI-4072_Hunter/documents/UserManual.md

 # Fusion: The Multi-LLM Meta-Analysis Tool
 ## User Manual & Operating Guide

----

-### **Meet Marvin: Your Software Guide**
-Hello!
-I’m **Marvin**, your software semi-expert.
-I’ll be looking over your shoulder as you explore **Fusion**.
-My job is to make sure you don't just "use" the software, but truly master it.
-Whether you're a seasoned developer or someone who just wants better AI answers, I've got your back.
-Let’s get started!

----

 ## 1. Introduction
 **Fusion** is a powerful meta-analysis tool designed to aggregate and compare natural language responses from multiple Large Language Models (LLMs) simultaneously.
-By prompting ChatGPT, Claude, and Gemini at once, Fusion identifies points of agreement (the "Consensus") and filters out individual model "hallucinations" (confident inaccuracies).
+By prompting ChatGPT, Claude, and Gemini at once, Fusion identifies points of agreement (the "Consensus") and filters out individual model hallucinations.

 ### **Key Acronyms to Know**
 *   **LLM (Large Language Model):** An AI trained on vast amounts of text (e.g., ChatGPT).